Mayank-Jain-1/SpoonFed/README.md

-# SpoonFed
+# SpoonFed 🍴

 Food Ordering Website
 Link to the app -> [Spoon-Fed](https://spoon-fed.vercel.app/)

+Star the repo if you like it. 😊

 ***Note** Dont overuse the otp feature due to limited amount of emails available per month.
-Hope you understand* 😊
+Hope you understand* 👍

 ## Overview / Technologies 💻
 - Food Ordering website.